fabricecordelieres/IJ-Plugin_LiveFeed_Simulator/README.md

 # LiveFeed Simulator
-This ImageJ plugin aims at simulating software the would push images at regular time interval into ImageJ.
-It comes in two flavours, simulating two possible behaviours.
+This ImageJ plugin aims at simulating software that would push images at regular time interval into ImageJ.
+It comes in three flavours, simulating three possible behaviours.

 # One plugin, three functionalities: